LOTaher/sandbox-vim-golf/demo.md

 Welcome to the bottom of the file!
-Go back up by typing 'gg' in normal mode and find yourself back
+Go back up by typing 'gg' in normal mode and find yourself back to where we were